 I think this is a good idea for flying no matter what, but it’s especially important if you think your layover is too short.
 Uncomfortable shoes, high heels, or new shoes you haven’t broken in yet will slow you down.
 You want to be able to walk quickly, or even run if it’s absolutely necessary, to make your connecting flight.

 Small things can go a long way if you think your layover is too short.
-Politely ask for help along the way, do what you can to save time, consider traveling carry-on only, and prepare ahead of time.
+Politely ask for help along the way, do what you can to save time, consider traveling with only carry-on luggage, and prepare ahead of time.

 You might also enjoy: